High blood pressure diet for Indians: a DASH-adapted complete guide

 Salt — the real conversation

 But here's where people get it wrong: home cooking with measured salt is almost never the main problem.
-The big sources of sodium are, in rough order:
+The big sources of sodium are concentrated in a few high-salt items.
+Here's roughly what they carry, per typical serving:

 Switch fully to iodised salt if you haven't.
 Pink salt and rock salt have no meaningful blood-pressure advantage; the marketing around them is noise.

 Sodium pushes blood pressure up.
 Potassium pushes it down.
-The ratio matters as much as either number alone, and most Indian diets are too high on sodium and too low on potassium.
+A WHO-commissioned meta-analysis (Aburto et al., BMJ 2013) found that increasing potassium intake lowered systolic blood pressure by about 3–4 mmHg in adults with hypertension — and, separately, was linked to a lower risk of stroke.
+The ratio of sodium to potassium matters as much as either number alone, and most Indian diets are too high on sodium and too low on potassium.

-Build these in and the sodium-to-potassium ratio quietly shifts in the right direction.
+Build these in and the sodium-to-potassium ratio quietly shifts in the right direction — a dal katori and a banana a day does real work.
 Important caveat: do not take potassium supplements without medical supervision.
 With any kidney impairment, or on certain blood-pressure medications (ACE inhibitors, ARBs, potassium-sparing diuretics), supplemental potassium can be dangerous.
-Food-based potassium is the safe lane.
+Food-based potassium is the safe lane, and the one the evidence is built on.

 Foods to set aside